adrhill/julia-ml-course/website/environments.md

 ### `Manifest.toml`

-Let's look at ours using `cat Manifest.toml`:
+Let's look at our Manifest using `cat Manifest.toml`:

 ```toml
 # This file is machine-generated - editing it directly is not advised